jwcarr/hethom/README.md

 Reproducible analysis pipeline
 ------------------------------

 All intermediate and processed data files are included in this repo, so it it not necessary to reproduce all these steps unless you need to.
-The raw data pulled down from the database is located in `data/exp/`.
+The raw data files produced by the experiment are located in `data/exp/`.
 This raw data went through the following pipeline:

-RAW DATA FILES -> process_exp_data.py -> EXP.JSON -> build_csv.py -> EXP.CSV -> model_.py -> .NETCDF -> build_figures.py
+RAW DATA FILES -> process_exp_data.py -> EXP.JSON -> build_csv.py -> EXP.CSV -> fit_models.py -> \*.NETCDF -> build_figures.py

 - `process_exp_data.py` reduces the raw data into a single JSON file that contains only the most important information (essentially just the lexicon produced by each generation, arranged into conditions and chains).
 If you need to access other data, you may need to refer to the raw files themselves.

 - `build_csv.py` takes the JSON output of the previous step and run various measures, most importantly communicative cost.
 These results are output to a CSV file for analysis.

-- `model_*.py` scripts take in either a CSV or JSON file generated in the previous steps and fit the models to the data.
-The results are stored in NetCDF files.
+- `fit_models.py` uses the CSV file generated in the previous step and fits the statistical models.
+The results are stored in NetCDF files under `data/models/`.

 - `build_figures.py` uses the data files generated in previous steps to create all the figures for the manuscript.